MarcArmbruster/WpfCommandAggregator/Home.md

 [nuGet: UWP Command Aggregator](https://www.nuget.org/packages/UwpCommandAggregator/)

 ## Versions
+- 2.0.0.0
+    - InitCommands method within BaseVm was set from abstract to virtual
+    - Target Framework set to .Net 4.8 (or higher).
+    If .Net 4.6.2 or .Net 4.7 must be supported, you can still use version 1.6.1.0
 - 1.6.1.0
   - some internal code optimizations
   - Minimum .net Framework Version upgraded from 4.5.2 to 4.6.2!